 Is my boiler covered by my home insurance policy?

-If you can claim on your home insurance policy, call your insurance provider and see if they'll arrange for an engineer to come and look at your boiler.
+If you can claim on your home insurance policy, call your insurance provider they should arrange for an engineer to come and look at your boiler.

 Do landlords need boiler breakdown cover?